barharding/Election_Analysis/README.md

   - ***Denver*** had ***82.8%*** of the vote and ***306,055*** votes.
   - ***Arapahoe*** had ***6.7%*** of the vote and ***24,801*** votes.

 - In this code block we see a **for loop** being in used to iterate and calculate the total county votes variable.
-The next statement uses total county votes variable and divides it by the total votes variable calculated earlier to get the vote percentage.
+The next statement uses the total county votes variable and divides it by the total votes variable calculated earlier to get the vote percentage.
 The last statement then formats the results for output in the terminal
--

 ````python
     # 6a: Write a for loop to get the county from the county dictionary.
     for county_name in county_votes: